-Credits to be considered for transfer must have been earned at a postsecondary institution accredited by the Higher Learning Commission or other regionally accrediting agency with an earned grade of "D" or better in the course(s) involved.
+Credits to be considered for transfer must have been earned at a post-secondary institution accredited by the Higher Learning Commission or other regionally accrediting agency with an earned grade of "D" or better in the course(s) involved.
 Credits to be considered for ENG 101 or ENG 102 must have an earned grade of "C" or better if pursuing a transfer degree.

-A maximum of 45 semester hours of transfer credit can be applied to a degree.
-Transfer credit does not apply to the College's academic residency requirement, nor does it count in the grade point average.
+A maximum of 45 credit hours from transfer and/or prior learning assessment can be applied to a degree.
+For certificate programs, the maximum amount of transfer and/or prior learning assessment credit hours that can be applied is one-half of the required credits.
+Transfer credit and credit for prior learning assessment do not apply to the College's credit hour residency requirement, nor does it count in the grade point average.
 Credit will not be granted if a student has previously earned credit for an equivalent course at Waubonsee.
-No recording fee applies.